pocketfood/Pubterminalsettings/README.md

 * packages

 ## Dependencies
-Figlet package and a PxPlus IBM VGA 10 font installed
+Figlet package and PxPlus IBM VGA 10 font have to be installed

 http://www.figlet.org/